Share your love

 At this point, you need to make some configuration changes to the Postfix main configuration file on Rocky Linux 8.

-First, open the file with your favorite text editor, here we use vi:
+First, open the file with your favorite text editor.
+Here we use the vi editor:

 sudo vi /etc/postfix/main.cf